 The EFMP family support function is provided by the EFMP case liaison and helps families identify and access programs and services.
 Family support includes, but is not limited to, the following:

 What is the role of the EFMP Liaison?

 The role of the family support provider includes:

 How do families access their EFMP case liaison?

-Access the EFMP case liaison by visiting or calling your local installation Military and Family Support Center or by contacting Military OneSource at 800-342-9647 and asking for a referral to a special needs consultant.
-You can also call the NAS Lemoore EFMP liaison at 559-998-2745.
+Access the EFMP case liaison by visiting or calling the Fleet and Family Support Center at 202-685-0229 and asking for a referral to a special needs consultant.

 How can families help ease the transition to a new school system following a move?